asjoyner/defcon24/README.md

 ## The Talks
 ### Thursday
-* Realtime Bluetooth Device Detection
-   Couldn't get into the DEFCON 101 room at all on day 1.
+* Realtime Bluetooth Device Detection: Couldn't get into the DEFCON 101 room at all on day 1.
 Small room, only one thing going on, several tens of thousands of attendees... thus an endless line.
 * [Cyber Grand Challenge](https://github.com/asjoyner/defcon24/blob/master/Cyber Grand Challenge.md)

 ### Friday